prividentity/PrivateIdentity-Oldd/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN.md

 ![](https://github.com/openinfer/PrivateIdentity/blob/master/images/Ethnic%20chart%203.png)

 ### DATASET BALANCE AND AUGMENTATION ###
-We started with the VGGFaces2 dataset and found that class boundaries were not holding for Asian and Black faces.
-We then heavily augmented this combined dataset using hundreds of custom [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) algorithms.
+We started with the VGGFaces2 data et and found that class boundaries were not holding for Asian and Black faces.
+Not holding means the geometric distances were larger between the same people if their ethnicity were Asian or Black.
+Augmenting the data with many HSL augmentations gave us a more general model and the same geometric distances for Black faces and were closer for Asian faces.
+To offer true fairness and non-consideration of race, we increased the dataset by 25 percent adding 2,000 Asian individuals.

+The HSL augmentations expanded this combined dataset using hundreds of custom [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) algorithms.

 Visual examples of the first and second HSL algorithms (HSL-1 and HSL2) are displayed below.
 These algorithms remove bias against contour and color and created a colorblind model.